A view over the multicoloured houses of Manarola

 Iceland: A Land of Ice and Fire

 Our first visit is a slow journey, wanting to see less so that we might see more.
 A week in a campervan exploring the beauty of Snaefellsnes Peninsula and the remote Westfjords.
-Followed by a week walking in the rugged and remarkable central highlands.
+Followed by a week of walking in the rugged and remarkable central highlands.
 Read More

 Landscape of patchwork green fields on the Burren Way